We Know the Pain You are Feeling. We are Here to Help You!

 Generally speaking, the recipient of a dog bite can sue for damages if

-you better understand the compensation you and your loved ones deserve,
+better understand the compensation you or your loved one deserve, call

 While the dog owner is the primary party responsible for canine aggression,